 Now, I do not necessarily agree with everything that Mr. Goldstein does on camera.
 I realize that some of his practices in the Internet-safety industry are highly unorthodox.
 However, whenever he focuses his efforts on making the world a safer place for children who are of elementary-school age or younger, I feel that he deserves at least some praise and recognition for doing so.
 At the same time, I do feel that he should be required to obtain a private investigator's license before being able to continue on conducting online sex-sting operations, but that's just my opinion.

 In the summer of 2021, Mr. Goldstein caught this one man who was attempting to meet up with an 8-year-old girl to engage in unspeakable acts with her after chatting on the Internet with what he thought was a girl that age.
 After Mr. Goldstein caught the suspect, the suspect looked like a schoolboy who was sitting outside the principal's office waiting to be punished.
 He is an SO registrant.
-The video of this whole event is below for you to view.
+Since the time that Mr. Goldstein has posted this whole event in a video on YouTube, he has privatized that same video, unfortunately.

-Even though there is no actual victim in this situation, anyone can see that this suspect is not someone that you would hire as a babysitter, to say the least.
+In any event, even though there is no actual victim in this above-described situation, anyone can see that this suspect is not someone that you would hire as a babysitter, to say the least.
 Mr. Goldstein uncovers the fact that this man has a pattern of engaging in this kind of misconduct with children.
 Before Mr. Goldstein even begins to read the chat logs to the suspect, he gets him to confess to his unlawful depravities with kids.
-Some of the language in the chat logs is so graphic that Mr. Goldstein has censored it out.
+Some of the language in the chat logs was so graphic that Mr. Goldstein had censored it out in his YouTube video.

-In the video below from autumn of 2021, Mr. Goldstein decides to take an online sex-sting operation one step further and makes a house call to a suspect named Peter Priano who has similar dishonorable intentions for an 8-year-old girl as the suspect in the video above.
-Below is the video of Mr. Goldstein confronting the man at his front door.
+In another video of his from autumn of that same year, Mr. Goldstein decides to take an online sex-sting operation one step further and makes a house call to a suspect named Peter Priano who has similar dishonorable intentions for an 8-year-old girl as the suspect in the video above.
+Because YouTube deleted that same video, I will now give you a description of it herein.

-This suspect's reprehensible actions in the above video of an online sex-sting operation bring to mind the René Guyon Society's egregious motto that stated "sex before eight, or else it's too late."
-This suspect is simply not playing with a full deck, and his intentions are undoubtedly unconscionable.
+This suspect's reprehensible actions in the above-described video of an online sex-sting operation bring to mind the René Guyon Society's egregious motto that stated "sex before eight, or else it's too late."
+This suspect was simply not playing with a full deck, and his intentions were undoubtedly unconscionable.

-There is a strong consensus among the public at large here in our nation that kids children under 11 years old need to be protected from the kind of people that appear as suspects in the three videos above.
-All three suspects in the videos above had been chatting with decoys posing as prepubescent girls before Mr. Goldstein confronted them.
+There is a strong consensus among the public at large here in our nation that kids children under 11 years old need to be protected from the kind of people that appear as suspects in the three above-described videos.
+All three suspects in them had been chatting with decoys posing as prepubescent girls before Mr. Goldstein confronted them.
 Nevertheless, there can be no debate that all three of these men needed to be stopped before they came in contact with an actual child.

 On the other hand, whenever the topic of Internet safety for older juveniles is raised, all sorts of dissenting opinions fly from every direction.
 The argument of teenage promiscuity is injected into the conversation whenever anyone questions the fairness and the legitimacy of online sex-sting operations.
 Our nation's age-of-consent laws get attacked as being behind the times and unconstitutionally too broad.
 Then everyone who opposes online sex-sting operations wherein decoys pose as young girls between 12 and 15 years old wants our lawmakers to get rid of all the SO registries throughout the United States of America.
 The tide shifts on how Americans feel about the topic.